joomla/joomla-framework/src/Joomla/DI/README.md

 the existing item in the container.
 If you try to extend an item that does not exist, an `\InvalidArgumentException` will be thrown.

-> When extending the items, the normal rules apply.
-Since a protected object cannot be overwritten,
-> you also can not extend a protected item.
+> When extending an item, normal rules apply.
+A protected object cannot be overwritten, so you also can not extend them.

 ```php
 // Assume a created $container